-(ASL) interpreter is encouraged.
-Interpreters allow members who are Deaf and hearing members to share experience, strength and hope with each other, which supports full participation in our meetings and service functions.
+For members who are Deaf or Hard-of-Hearing, the use of a skilled American Sign Language (ASL) interpreter is encouraged.
+Interpreters allow members who are Deaf and hearing members to share experience, strength and hope with each other, as communication with the Deaf is not a one-way street.
 Hearing A.A.s, however, should not let the lack of ASL skills or an interpreter prevent them from reaching out to Deaf alcoholics.
 Pen and paper, as well as text messaging, are excellent tools for starting up a conversation.
-The Accessibilities Committee, home group members, or members of the District Committee can compile and maintain a list of meetings where ASL interpreters are available, as well as a list of ASL interpreters who are willing and able to sign at A.A. functions.
+The Accessibilities Committee can compile and maintain a list of meetings where ASL interpreters are available, as well as a list of ASL interpreters who are willing and able to sign at A.A. functions.
 The cost of ASL interpreters can be a factor for groups.
 In some areas, the intergroup or district committees provide financial assistance and/or help coordinate efforts to make signed meetings available.